Obtaining a Cannabis Business PERMIT in Oakland

 Instead of participating in the equity program, a business could choose to simply apply for a permit and wait until the program's restrictions are lifted.
 The 1:1 ratio between general and equity licenses will be lifted when the Equity Assistance Program is "established, funded and implement[ed]."
 The City Council has allocated the first $3.4 million in cannabis tax is collected from cannabis businesses to the Program, excluding the existing 8 permitted dispensaries.
 After other cannabis businesses pay $3.4 million in cannabis tax, and the Equity Assistance Program's loans and technical assistance is implemented, then Oakland's cannabis permitting will be fully opened, and there will be no limits on the number of general applicants granted (except for dispensaries).

 Of course, everyone wants to know when that day will come.
-No one knows for sure, but since the Oakland business taxes are collected annually and due on March 1, it stands to reason that the second phase of licensing cannot start until at least March 2018, and likely will not start until March 1, 2019.
+Oakland has received the $3.4 million in taxes, but has not yet implemented the loan and technical assistance program.
+As of early May, City staff was advising that the equity 1:1 ratio will remain in place for "many months."
 However, Oakland's Municipal Code Section 5.81.110(b) does specify that, except for dispensaries and delivery services, "no enforcement [of the City's ban on unpermitted commercial cannabis businesses] shall take place against a permit applicant while their application is pending."
 It is worth emphasizing that the City's non-enforcement commitment is limited to Oakland enforcement, not enforcement by state (or federal) officials, particularly since Oakland permitting is required for state licensing of an Oakland-based business.